Centre for Horticultural Science (CHS)

 - Nanotechnology for crop protection - BioClay platform

 - Genomics, gene editing and modelling for crop improvement

 Facilities and major equipment

 - Cropping research facilities at Hermitage, Toowoomba and Gatton

 Number of research staff

 Queensland Bioscience Precinct, 306 Carmody Road, St Lucia, 4067

-- Professor Neena Mitter—Developer of ground breaking platform technologies: BioClay crop protection, animal health nanovaccines, and clonal propagation of avocado
+- Professor Neena Mitter—Developer of ground breaking platform technologies: BioClay crop protection, Nanovaccines for animal health, and clonal propagation of avocado using stem cells.

 - University Research Centre

 - Queensland Government – Partner